-The following discussion and analysis is management's assessment of the results and financial condition of Minera Alamos Inc. ("Minera Alamos" or the "Company") for the three and nine months ended September 30, 2024 and should be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2023 and 2022 and the notes thereto, that have been prepared by management in accordance with International Financial Reporting Standards ("IFRS").
+The following discussion and analysis is management's assessment of the results and financial condition of Minera Alamos Inc. for the years ended December 31, 2024 and 2023 and should be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2024 and 2023 and the notes thereto, that have been prepared by management in accordance with International Financial Reporting Standards ("IFRS").
 The Company's most recent filings are available from www.sedarplus.ca.
-The date of this management's discussion and analysis is November 29, 2024.
+The date of this management's discussion and analysis is April 30, 2025.